-Eating a fiber-focused diet can help wake up your colon and improve bowel function.
+Eating a fiber-focused diet can help wake up your colon and improve lazy bowel function.
 Consult your doctor before making changes to your diet.
 If you're experiencing severe constipation or constipation in combination with any other symptoms, see your doctor.

 Upping the fiber in your diet helps soften and bulk up stool, which may alleviate the constipation associated with a lazy bowel.
-The academy says you need 14 grams of fiber per 1,000 calories consumed, or 25 grams for women and 38 grams for men.
+The Academy says you need 14 grams of fiber per 1,000 calories consumed, or 25 grams for women and 38 grams for men.

 Sources of Fiber

 Insoluble fiber does not dissolve in water and helps move food through your digestive system, improving regularity.
 Wheat bran, oat bran, beans, whole-wheat bread, whole-wheat couscous, cucumbers, tomatoes and carrots can help you get more insoluble fiber in your diet.

-Adding Fiber to Meals
+Add Fiber to Meals